-China's New Stamp Tax Law: What are the Changes?
+China's New Stamp Tax Law to Take Effect on July 1: What are the Changes?

-China Briefing Article July 15, 2021
+China Briefing Article June 29, 2022

-China's new Stamp Tax Law takes effect July 1, 2022 - there will be some updates to the existing system of taxation, such as the simplification of tax compliance, changes to some tax rates, and new exemptions.
+China's new Stamp Tax Law takes effect July 1, 2022 - there are some updates to the previous system of taxation, such as the simplification of tax compliance, changes to some tax rates, and new exemptions.